altostra/type-validations/docs/reference/index.md

 ### Methods

 #### `asPredicate(): (value: unknown) => boolean`
-Returns a predicate (no second arguemnt) for the specified validator.
+Returns a predicate (no second argument) for the specified validator.

 #### `asPredicate(): (value: unknown) => value is T`
-Returns a type-guard predicate (no second arguemnt) for the specified validator.
+Returns a type-guard predicate (no second argument) for the specified validator.

 ## Rejections